Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/06-monitor-experiment.md

 Selections are saved with the experiment and shared across browsers.
 Overview and Pioreactor charts have separate selections; the Pioreactor selection applies to the individual Pioreactor chart views in that experiment.
 To return to the configured chart defaults, click **Use defaults**, then **Save**.
 Defaults come from `[ui.overview.charts]` in the configuration.

-When the `pioreactor-air-bubbler` plugin is configured with an `air_bubbler` PWM load, the bioreactor diagram also shows a labelled sparger and highlights it while active.

 ## Experiment logs

 **Recent experiment logs** are found along the right side of the main _Overview page_.
 These logs document any errors, processes, or updates for each Pioreactor.
 Open **Experiment logs** in the sidebar to search and review the full history.